Taxation of Partnerships

 Partnership Representative (PR)

 For partnerships with more than 100 partners and for partnerships that do not elect to opt out, the partnership must designate a Partnership Representative (PR) to represent the partnership before the IRS, especially for an audit.
 The PR, who does not have to be a partner, can be any person, entity, or even the partnership itself, and there can be no more than 1 PR.
 The PR must be designated on the partnership tax return for each taxable year.
-The PR must have a substantial presence in the United States, meaning that the entity or individual must have a US taxpayer identification number, a US street address and a telephone number with a US area code, and must be able to meet with the IRS at a reasonable time and place, in accordance with Treasury Regulation §301.7605-1.
+The PR must have a substantial presence in the United States, meaning that the entity or individual must have a US taxpayer identification number, a US street address and a telephone number with a US area code, and can meet with the IRS at a reasonable time and place, in accordance with Treasury Regulation §301.7605-1.

 Unlike the Tax Matters Partner (TMP), who often served as a liaison between the partnership and the IRS before 2018, and had limited authority to bind the partners, the partnership representative has the sole authority to act on behalf of the partnership during partnership audit procedures and can bind all the partners to any agreements between the PR and the IRS.